pigatron-industries/arduino_eurorack/docs/oscillators.md

 WaveTableFactory::addViolin(BaseWaveTable* wavetable, float amplitude = 0.5, int mult = 1);
 WaveTableFactory::addHarmonics(BaseWaveTable* wavetable, RollOffFunction* rolloff, float amplitude = 0.5, int mult = 1);
 ```

+These functions create their waveshapes by adding together sines.
+To prevent aliasing, they don't add frequencies that are higher than half the sample rate, so the tables for higher frequencies will contain less harmonics.
+The highest frequency table may well be a single sine wave.

+Also note, that these functions generate the tables at runtime, so they may introduce a time delay before the module can be used.

+The addHarmonics function requires a RollOffFunction.
+This is a function that given the harmonic number will tell us what the amplitude of the sine is for that harmonic.
+The other functions use a RollOffFunction for their specific wave forms, but you can implement your own and use it with this function.
+Examples of these can be found in [RollOffFunction.h]({{ site.repolink }}/src/dsp/waveshapes/wavetable/RollOffFunction.h)

 ### WaveInterpolator